jshor/symbology/README.md

 ## 6. Symbology types

 There are 53 different available symbology types.
-For an exhaustive list, please see the [Symbology Enum ]().
+For an exhaustive list, please see the [Barcode Types list](https://github.com/jshor/symbology/wiki/Barcode-types).

 ## 7. Development